t79homasdw/woodgrove-infrastructure/README.md

 ## Post-deploy steps
 - **APIM**: replace the Petstore OpenAPI with your API, add JWT validation policies against CIAM, and configure per-API settings.
 - **SAML (Bank)**: set **Entity ID** and **Reply URL** in the Enterprise App to match the WebApp5 URLs from outputs.
-- **Authorize APIS**: in CIAM, authorize the Primary app, UserProfile app and the Application app(s) for GraphAPI Permissions.  **Note**: The permissions are added in Terraform but still require admin consent.  **IMPORTANT**: Use both URLS from outputs to complete this step and modify the scopes as needed.
+- **Authorize API(s)**: in CIAM, authorize the Primary app, UserProfile app and the Application app(s) for GraphAPI Permissions.  **Note**: The permissions are added in Terraform but still require admin consent.  **IMPORTANT**: Use both URLS from outputs to complete this step and modify the scopes as needed.
-- **User flows (CIAM)**: create sign-up/sign-in and profile manually and add the created Applications to it.  **FUTURE**: Currently Microsoft does not support the automated creation of a User Flow in a CIAM Tenant.
-They do however support a creation of a User Flow in a Workforce Tenant.
-I wrote the following powershell to create / edit the a user flow(s) once supported by Microsoft. (see `scripts/userflow.ps1` for future automation).
+- **User flows (CIAM)**: create sign-up/sign-in and profile manually and add the created Applications to it.
+  - **FUTURE**: Currently Microsoft does not support the automated creation of a User Flow in a CIAM Tenant.
+    - They do however support a creation of a User Flow in a Workforce Tenant.
+    - I wrote the following powershell to create / edit the a user flow(s) once supported by Microsoft. (see `scripts/userflow.ps1` for future automation).
 - Configure the Application Settings in each Web App as needed (some are pre-configured).
     - Source Code for 3Cloud CIAM Demo: https://github.com/t79homasdw/woodgrove
     - Source Code for Groceries API: https://github.com/t79homasdw/groceries-auth